tribshms/rtdocs/docs/man/UsingGit.rst

 1. Sign in to GitHub on the GUI.
 2. Click on your account on the left side of the GUI.
-3. This will show you your fork of tRIBS.
+3. This will show your fork of tRIBS.
 Click on the clone option next to the fork which will initiate the download of tRIBS to your computer.

 Using the command line